About Databases¶

 To delete a table

-From the Customer 360 tab, under All Databases, from the menu for the database you want to view, select View.
+From the menu for the database you want to view, select Edit.
 The Database Editor page opens.

-Under Database Tables, from the menu for the table you want to edit, select Delete.
+Under Database Tables, from the menu for the table you want to delete, select Delete.

 Click Delete to confirm.